 Farmhouse Pumpkin To The Rescue

-As you may or may not know, I love to create.
-I was inspired by the things I see around me.
+As you may know, I love to create.
+I get inspired by the things I see around me.
 I love creating unique and beautiful decor for my home.
 Like most, I love fall and all of the beautiful colors the season brings with it.
-Like most of the planet, I love farmhouse home decor.
+I also love farmhouse home decor.
 I LOVE PUMPKINS!
-I enjoy changing my decor with the seasons, constantly looking for new and different ways to update my decor.
-Dollar Tree offers affordable items.
+I enjoy changing my scenery with the seasons, constantly looking for new and different ways to update my decor.
+Dollar Tree offers many affordable items.
 It’s such a great place to look for ideas.
-I was cruising the dollar store a few weeks ago and I noticed they had their fall decor out.
+I cruised the dollar store a few days ago and noticed they had their fall decor out.
 As I said, I love fall because it is such a colorful time of year.
 Then, it came to me.
 Farmhouse Pumpkin!

 - Glue Gun